rust-lang/rfcs/text/0000-no-more-extern-crate.md

 [summary]: #summary

 This RFC reduces redundant boilerplate when including external crates.
 `extern crate` declarations will be inferred from the arguments passed to `rustc`.
-With this change, projects using Cargo will no longer have to specify `extern crate`: adding dependencies to `Cargo.toml` will result in the module being automatically imported.
+With this change, projects using Cargo
+(or other build systems using the same mechanism) will no longer have to specify `extern crate`: dependencies added to `Cargo.toml` will be automatically imported.
 Projects which require more flexibility can still use manual `extern crate` and will be unaffected by this RFC.